CodersOS/live-addon-maker-paper/README.md

 [![Build Status](https://travis-ci.org/CodersOS/live-addon-maker-paper.svg?branch=master)](https://travis-ci.org/CodersOS/live-addon-maker-paper)

-Please edit the [lniguide.tex](lniguide.tex) file and create a pull-request.
+Please edit the [live-addon-maker.tex](live-addon-maker.tex) file and create a pull-request.
 You can add yourself as an author.

 License